gilakana/gilakana.github.io/README.md

 description:
 'El Encuentro' is a mind game.
 It is a painting that appears chaotic at first glance, but gains its order upon close inspection.
 The story unfolds depending on how you classify elements of the painting: do they exist in the physical, spiritual, or both realms?
 The answer lies in the water reflections (or their absence).

+Each page of the website should have its own appropriate browser/page title.
+These titles appear in the browser tab and should not appear as visible text within the website itself.
+Use the following titles:
+Home: Gila Kana | Artist Statement
+Recent Works: Recent Works | Gila Kana
+Individual artwork pages: [Artwork Title] | Gila Kana The browser/page title should update according to the page the user is viewing.
+Titles should remain concise, professional, and clearly indicate which page the visitor is viewing.

+Favicon: to be determined.

 # Design Choices: